jonstephens85/Self-Cali-GS-WSL/README.md

 The installation of SIBR viewers can follow [original 3dgs repo](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file#interactive-viewers).

+Instead of the SIBR Viewer, you can view your results in [SuperSplat](https://superspl.at/editor)

 Our method is based on Conda package and environment management:

 ```shell